6 Colors that Go Well with Green and Blue

 Pink + Green + Blue

-Pink is a really popular accent color to use in a green and blue room and with good reason.
+Pink is a really popular accent color to use in a green and blue room, and with good reason.
 Blue and green are traditionally seen as masculine colors, so pink touches will add a little femininity to help balance out the atmosphere.

 Pink can also be seen as a very pale version of red, and as red and green are contrasting colors, this means that pink will also provide an appealing contrast next to green.
-If you choose an orange-toned shade of pinks, such as salmon or peach, then it will contrast against both the blue and green since orange is the opposite color on the color wheel from the blue.
+If you choose an orange-toned shade of pink, such as salmon or peach, then it will contrast against both blue and green since orange is the opposite color on the color wheel from blue.

-You can use a vivid shade of pink such as bubblegum pink with bright blue and green for an energetic and fun style, or choose dusky pink with jewel tones, blues, and greens for a sultry style.
+You can use a vivid shade of pink, such as bubblegum pink with bright blue and green, for an energetic and fun style, or choose dusky pink with jewel tones, blues, and greens for a sultry style.
 Paint walls in a dark indigo blue and opt for deep forest green sofas, then lighten up the space and add drama with blush pink curtains and cushions.

 You could also invert this color scheme, using soft pink as a wall color with dark blue and green accessories to tone down the femininity and create a more balanced decor look.